Data Protection Policy Statement

-To subscribe to our newsletter, we only need your e-mail address.
+To subscribe to our newsletter, we only need your name and e-mail address.

-Additionally, we offer to forward us your first and last name, your employer and your place of residence.
+Additionally, we offer to forward us your employer and your place of residence.
 This information is only used to personalize the newsletter and to better target our content.

 Analyzes and reports